matthew-valenti/jompx-org/docs/setup.md

 npm
 npm install -g npx

+### Company Name
+Decide on company name and domain name.

 ### 1. Password Manager
 Considering using a password manager to securely store all your credentials. e.g. https://bitwarden.com/